chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 ENV.update YAML.load_file('config/secrets.yml')[Rails.env] rescue {}
 {% endhighlight %}

 You’ll need to reload your rails environment to see the new changes so kill your server and run it again.
 Let’s jump into the rails console to see if the secrets.yml loaded up for us.
-Inside your console type ENV and you should get a big long hash.
-Somewhere in there is going to be your secret variables, if not something went wrong.
+Inside your console type `ENV` and you should get a big long hash.
+Somewhere in there is going to be your secret variables, if not, something went wrong.
 Retrace your steps and make sure you can see that in your ENV hash.

 If everything looks good, git commit.